chenjunren-ihcams/itp-calculator/README.md

 # itp-calculator

-This project is the implementation of daGOAT model-defined trinary classification presented in "**Dynamic forecasting of severe acute graft-versus-host disease after transplantation**".
+This project is the implementation of daGOAT model-defined trinary classification presented in "**Artificial intelligence prediction of therapy response in newly diagnosed adult severe primary immune thrombocytopenia**".

 ## 1. SYSTEM REQUIREMENTS